 What’s more, fintechs have to automatically inform consumers about fund withdrawal and deposits.
 In addition, as people are increasingly concerned about sharing their personal data, businesses should explain what kind of information they collect and why.

-Crypto app design is an important project stage, vital to ensuring a seamless customer experience and a feeling of security.
+Crypto app design is an important project prod, vital to ensuring a seamless customer experience and a feeling of security.
 Here are some key points we would like to highlight for you to sum the things up:

 - Prior to design, it is crucial to research end-user goals to tailor the application accordingly.